-The expected values correspond to the experimental CCS for the C60 structure at different temperature while atom 2 corresponds to Carbon in the LJTable.csv list (H is 1, C is 2, O is 3,...)
+The expected values correspond to the experimental CCS for the C60 structure at different temperature while atom 2 corresponds to Carbon in the LJTable.csv list (H is 1, C is 2, O is 3, ...)

 - g.
 Copy LJTableHedefault.csv to LJTable.csv.
 If the LJ parameters for the other atoms are different from default, customize as appropriate. - h.
 Press Calculate and wait for completion.
 Note that these calculations could take several hours if too many calculations are required. - i.
 The output will be printed in resultsopt8.txt and the program will try to plot the results on the interface as well.
 Result is shown in the figure below.
 Note that under some cases, the minimum result might not be the most physically correct due to a mathematical relation that exists between ε and σ .
+The optimal value for epsilon is 0.22 e-21 J

-Figure 10.13Optimization of Carbon L-J parameters using IMoS Optimizer (Temperature and LJ change)
+Figure 10.13 Optimization of Carbon L-J parameters using IMoS Optimizer (Temperature and LJ change)

-2. No Interface.
+- 2. No Interface. - a.

-a.
 Open IMoS.cla and choose interface 0 1.
-Fill out the rest of the parameters in the IMoS.cla making sure that only structures 10 (fromvalue 10 tovalue 10) is run.
+Fill out the rest of the parameters in the IMoS.cla making sure that only structures 10 (fromvalue 10 tovalue 10) is run. - b.

-- b.
 Make sure that only the TMLJ (TM 1 LennardJones 1) is the only method selected to run. - c.
 Open the Optinput file in the Optimizer folder.
 These will be the parameters to set: